hkamran/Hoosnes/README.md

 ## Credits

 I'd like to credit the people that made, and maintain the [resources](RESOURCES.md) that I've used.
-I'd like to also thank "Retro Game Mechanics Explained" youtube in helping me understand various complicated logic that occurs in SNES hardware.
+I'd like to also thank [Retro Game Mechanics Explained](https://www.youtube.com/channel/UCwRqWnW5ZkVaP_lZF7caZ-g) youtube in helping me understand various complicated logic that occurs in SNES hardware.